nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 ## Appendix E: Instructions for Manual Testing

-Given below are instructions to test the app manually.
+Given below are the instructions to test the app manually.

+> ℹ️ **_NOTE:_** These instructions only provide a starting point for testers to work on; testers are expected to do more exploratory testing.

+### Launching

-1. Refer to the [UserGuide](https://ay2021s1-cs2113t-w13-1.github.io/tp/UserGuide.html) on how to download the application.
+1. Refer to the [Quick Start](https://ay2021s1-cs2113t-w13-1.github.io/tp/UserGuide.html#start) to download and launch the application.
+1. **Expected:** The application should show the greeting screen as illustrated in the quick start section.

+### Testing features

+1. Run each command as demonstrated in the example of usage in the [Features](https://ay2021s1-cs2113t-w13-1.github.io/tp/UserGuide.html#features) section of the user guide.
+1. **Expected:** The output should match the sample output given.

+### Shutdown

+1. Run `exit` command until you reach the main level of the application (or until an error message saying the command is not recognized is displayed).
+1. Run `bye` command.
+1. **Expected:** A bye message should be displayed and the application should exit.

+### Saving data

+#### When shutdown normally  <a name="man-save-normal"></a>
+1. Create a new folder and copy the jar file used in the above steps to the new folder.
+1. Navigate to the new folder and launch the application.
+1. Run `add CS2113T` then `subject CS2113T`.
+1. Run `add Java`.
+1. Run `exit` then `bye`.
+1. **Expected:** A `data/` folder containing the same structure as mentioned <a href="#store-imp">here</a> should be created in the new folder.

+#### When shutdown abruptly
+1. Follow steps 1 to 4 <a href="#man-save-normal">above</a> to add data.
+1. Close the console running the application, then navigate to the new folder via file explorer.
+1. **Expected:** No folder is found created in the new folder.

+### Loading data

+#### When data is not modified externally
+1. Follow all the steps <a href="#man-save-normal">above</a> to create saved data.
+1. Launch the application again.
+1. **Expected:** CS2113T subject and Java topic persist in the application.

+#### When data is modified externally
+1. Follow all the steps <a href="#man-save-normal">above</a> to create saved data.
-1. Open the application in command prompt.
+1. Go into the `data/` folder in the new folder.
-1. Try out various commands in the userguide to check if it works.
+1. Rename the `CS2113T/` folder to `CS2040/`.
-1. Try out invalid commands and check if the application responds correspondingly.
-1. Exit the application and check the data files to check if all the data has been saved.
-1. Open the application again and check if the data has been loaded correctly.
-Use the `list` command for this step.
+1. Go back to the new folder and launch the application.
+1. **Expected:** CS2113T subject is changed to CS2040, and Java topic remains the same in the application.